 Iridomyrmex purpureus – Australia – Colony with Queen

-Superb species from Australia, aggressive and agile, easy and exciting to breed.
+A superb Australian species, aggressive and agile, easy and exciting to raise.
 Rapid development without overwintering with a 14mm queen!
-With veterinary certificate and export authorization.
+Comes with a veterinary certificate and export permit.

 Description